claquirou/Pyside2-App/PyPassword/README.md

-Password generator, with Qt for Python (PySide2), fbs and PIL.
+Password generator, with Qt for Python (PySide2), fbs